mnabialek/laravel-authorize/readme.md

 'user.destroy',
 ```

 But in fact in most cases you don't need permission for `create` at all.
 User should be able to run `create` method of controller only if they have permission to run `store` method.
-Same would apply to `edit` - it they should be able to run `edit` only if they have permission to run `update` (this behaviour can be modified - see `Customization`), so let's add into those section only below permissions:
+Same would apply to `edit` - they should be able to run `edit` only if they have permission to run `update` (this behaviour can be modified - see `Customization`), so let's add into those section only below permissions:

 ```php
 'user.index',